rabbitmq/ra/docs/internals/STATE_MACHINE_TUTORIAL.md

 For `{read, Key}` we additionally return the value of the key or `undefined` if it does not exist so that a waiting caller can obtain the value.

-An that is it!
+And that is it!
 The state machine is finished.

 ### Running the state machine inside `ra`